Xchange is an e-commerce platform that facilitates seamless integration and collaboration between our customers and their suppliers.

-Using this platform vendors will be able to automate the exchange of information from the time an order is created until the time payment for those goods and services has been processed.
+Using the CTX vendor portal, suppliers can automate the exchange of information with their customers from the time an order is created until the time payment for those goods and services has been processed.
 Vendors will also be able to automate price updates, bid on new price requests, share documents, and exchange PO specific notes with their customers from a single platform.

 By joining the CTX community, vendors will have access to the hundreds of supply chain professionals who use CrunchTime each day to procure the goods and services that their businesses rely on.

 Only vendors invited to join CTX by their customers are permitted.
 Here’s how the sign-up process works: